bradorego/bradorego.com/content/showcase/singlewire.md

 # Method

 SingleWire’s new Active Tracking mobile application had to major goals: 1) to allow members of a community to receive InformaCast notifications on the go (as opposed to via phone, desktop, or email), and 2) to allow users to send a distress signal, notifying authorities that they need help.
-Because of this, there were several actors involved (community members, administrators, dispatchers, respondents), and in the target population (in this case, college campuses), two major groups to interview: students and secuity personnel.
+Because of this, there were several actors involved (community members, administrators, dispatchers, respondents), and in the target population (in this case, college campuses), two major groups to interview: students and security personnel.

 After 15 interviews were conducted (9 students, 6 staff) and a questionnaire sent out (27 respondents), personas and user stories were created to summarize findings and help guide design and product development.
 This context allowed us to design with real end-users in mind and have a basis to discuss the relevance of proposed features.